 Synonyms of lose include: Fail, give up, waste, miss, suffer, deplete.

 The Correct Use of Loose

 The word loose is an adjective.
-An adjective describes something additional about a noun like a person, thing, place, quality, or event.
+An adjective describes something additional about a noun, like a person, thing, place, quality, or event.
 Loose mean something non-tight or set free/hanging freely.
-We use word loose for something that is not tightly fastened in its place.
+We use the word loose for something that is not tightly fastened in its place.
 As sometimes, we say that she is wearing loose dress: means that she is wearing clothes that are not fitting closely to her body.
-We also use it in immoral sense (or sexually free) as we say, ‘her loose talk made her image negative’.
+We also use it in an immoral sense (or sexually free) as we say, ‘her loose talk made her image negative’.
 Sometimes, a person speaks very openly or expresses emotions very freely, we might say it loose talk.
 We also use word loose for something that is watery or not solid.

-The word loose can also be used as an adverb as in the example below.
+The word loose can also be used as an adverb, as in the example below.

 - She approached on the dais with very loose manners.

-We also use to set something free or release as in the example below.
+We also use to set something free or release, as in the example below.